 The history of the first US Mint Palladium Eagle

-Public Law also includes an option for the U.S. Mint to strike American Palladium Eagles in collector proof and uncirculated qualities.
-If there is a proof, the law requires that they come from the West Point Mint.
+Public Law also includes an option for the U.S. Mint to strike American Palladium Eagles in collector-proof and uncirculated qualities.
+If there is proof, the law requires that they come from the West Point Mint.

 What makes the 2017 Palladium American Eagle so special?